The Secretary of State was asked—

 We hear plenty about county lines networks but not so much about the customers.
 It is simply not acceptable for people to pop down to Waitrose on a Saturday afternoon and buy their quinoa and then invite their friends round on a Saturday evening for some recreational cannabis.
 Will my right hon.
 Friend update the House on what she is doing to try to disrupt the drugs trade—not just those who supply drugs, but those who use them?

 My hon.
 Friend is absolutely right.
-The use of drugs is simply unacceptable and the fact of the matter is that those who misuse and take drugs should also be aware of the consequences of their actions: children around the country are being trafficked and abused and used by drugs gangs to fuel people’s drug addictions.
+The use of drugs is simply unacceptable and the fact of the matter is that those who misuse and take drugs should also be aware of the consequences of their actions: children around the country are being trafficked, abused and used by drugs gangs to fuel people’s drug addictions.
 A great deal of work is taking place across Government on this, including by Dame Carol Black, who did a review of drugs and has provided further evidence on what other measures the Government can bring in, in addition to law enforcement measures.

 I welcome my right hon.
 Friend’s robust approach to this, but I echo the concerns of my hon.
 Friend the Member for Witney (Robert Courts).
 The concern is that with schools closed, children will have more time on their hands and that is a vulnerability.
 Will she assure us that what we do to encourage online activities and so on for them can be looked at across Departments, so that we reduce the likelihood of this happening?

 My hon.
 Friend is absolutely right.
 It is important that we recognise the nature of the vulnerability of young people and children.
 It is a fact that, throughout this crisis, children are not at school.
 They could therefore become prey to gangs and are, equally, more vulnerable, so we are working with the police to make sure that greater work takes place on protecting young people.
 We are doing the same with local authorities, but the public need to do much more as well.
 It is a collective duty of the state to protect our children and make sure that they are safeguarded.
-Right now across Government, with covid-19 taking place, we are absolutely determined to make sure that we safeguard children, protect vulnerable children and ensure that more kids do not become vulnerable to county lines drugs gangs.
+Right now across Government, with covid-19 in place, we are absolutely determined to make sure that we safeguard children, protect vulnerable children and ensure that more kids do not become vulnerable to county lines drugs gangs.

 It is very good to hear about the Government’s robust approach to tackling county lines.
 The issue of dealing around schools, including even at school gates, has been raised with me by anxious teachers and parents over the past year.
 Will my right hon.
 Friend ensure that when schools reopen, her focus will be on making sure that they do so safely for all those attending?

 My hon.
 Friend is absolutely right.
 This is about protecting children, including vulnerable children, but it is also about safeguarding.
 Everyone has a duty and a responsibility when it comes to safeguarding children.
-When schools finally reopen, they will play a very important role in making sure that children are protected, that they get back into education and on a stable footing, and that they will not be susceptible and vulnerable to these types of criminal activities.
+When schools finally reopen, they will play a very important role in making sure that children are protected, that they get back into education and are on a stable footing, and that they will not be susceptible and vulnerable to these types of criminal activities.

 Hastings and Rye has serious issues regarding county lines, with drug dealers deliberately targeting young and other vulnerable people.
 Sussex police is working hard with local partners to combat drug dealers, but it needs the support of the justice system, imposing strong deterrent sentences to ensure zero tolerance of drug gangs, particularly during the coronavirus crisis.
 What steps is my right hon.
 Friend taking to ensure that the Home Office and the Ministry of Justice are working together to pursue a zero-tolerance policy for drug gangs?